 Where Goodness Lives

-Now in our seventh decade, with more than 830 Whataburger restaurants across 10 states stretching from Arizona to Florida, road-trippers and hometown folks alike continue gathering under our orange-and-white roofs for fresh, made-to-order burgers and friendly service.
+Now in our seventh decade, with more than 840 Whataburger restaurants across 10 states stretching from Arizona to Florida, Whataburger continues to bring road-trippers and hometown folks together under our orange-and-white roofs for fresh, made-to-order burgers and friendly service.

-Regardless of how big we grow – and we will continue to grow, Whataburger will always be a place where goodness lives.
+No matter how big we grow -- and we are growing! -- Whataburger will always be a place where goodness lives.

 Your career at Whataburger can be what you make of it.